jeffladiray/glish.js/README.md

 ## Infos

-I'm currenly on adding eslint & a CLI to ease the dev of the project
+I'm currenly on adding a CLI to ease the dev of the project

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.